primeqa/primeqa/primeqa/tableqa/tapex/README.md

   eval_steps_per_second    =      4.748
 ```

-Tapex can also be used from PrimeQA built-in-class TapexReader to do train/eval/inference with minimal line of codes.
+TAPEX can also be used from PrimeQA built-in-class TapexReader to do train/eval/inference with minimal line of codes.
 See example [notebooks](https://github.com/primeqa/primeqa/tree/tapex_integration/notebooks/tableqa) for the same.